cherrypy/cherrypy/sphinx/source/progguide/REST.rst

 Self-Descriptive Messages
 -------------------------

+REST enables powerful clients and intermediaries by requiring messages to be self-descriptive; that is, everything you need to know about a message is carried within the message itself, either in headers or within the definition of the message's declared media type.

+CherryPy gives you easy access to the headers.
+It's as simple as :attr:`cherrypy.request.headers<cherrypy._cprequest.Request.headers>` and :attr:`cherrypy.response.headers<cherrypy._cprequest.Response.headers>`!
+Each is a normal Python dictionary which you can read and write as you like.
+They also have additional functions to help you parse complex values according to the HTTP spec.

+CherryPy also allows you to set whatever response Content-Type you prefer, just like any other response header.
+You have complete control.
+When reading request entities, you can register :ref:`custombodyprocessors` for different media types.

 Hypermedia as the Engine of Application State
 ---------------------------------------------

 REST is designed as a stateless protocol--all application state is maintained with the application at the client.
 Thus, concepts such as a "session" need not be maintained by the server.
-CherryPy by design does not enable sessions, so the default configuration is well-suited to the RESTful style.
+CherryPy does not enable sessions by default, so it is well-suited to the RESTful style.

 In order for the client to maintain meaningful state, however, the REST server implementer must provide meaningful URIs which supply semantic